Vegetable Beef Soup, "La Soup a' Marie" In the Instant Pot

 1. Turn the Instant Pot on by pushing the saute button.

-2. Add the meat, onions, and garlic to the pot and stirred occasionally until the meat is browned.
+2. Add the meat and onions to the pot and stir occasionally until the meat is browned.

-3. Stir in the seasonings and bell pepper to cook for a minute or two.
+3. Stir in the seasonings, bell pepper, and garlic to cook for a minute or two.

 4. Add the potatoes, carrots, tomato sauce, and water.
-Stir it together and close the lid making sure the valve on top is at the sealing position (very important).
+Stir them together and close the lid, making sure the valve on top is at the sealing position (this is very important).

-5. Press the soup button and soup is cooked in 30 minutes.
+5. Press the soup button, and the soup is cooked in 25 minutes.

-7. To cook on the stovetop just brown the meat, onions, and garlic in a soup pot.
+1. To cook on the stovetop, just brown the meat and onions in a soup pot.

-8. Add seasonings, tomato sauce and water and boil for 1 or more hours until meat is tender.
+2. Add seasonings, tomato sauce, and water, then slowly boil over medium heat for 1 hour, or until the meat is tender.

-9. Add the bell pepper, potatoes and carrots to the rest of the ingredients and simmer until vegetables are tender.
+3. Add the bell pepper, potatoes, and carrots to the remaining ingredients and simmer until the vegetables are tender.

 • Author: Louisiana Woman